Rakamaz

 Rakamaz is a town in Szabolcs-Szatmár-Bereg county, in the Northern Great Plain region of eastern Hungary.

 Geography

 It covers an area of 42.64 km2 and has a population of 4374 people (2015).

+Sights

+It is famous for the Turul bird located next to the library.

+History

+Rakamaz is one of the oldest cities in Szabolcs-Szatmár-Bereg county, since it is estimated to have been created in 1067.
+We do not yet know how the name was created.